John Filion: Chair of Toronto Board of Health

-Filion as chair of the Toronto Board of Health created the DineSafe eatery inspection and notification system which rose compliance with food safety regulations in Toronto restaurants from 42% to 90% and reduced cases of food-borne illnesses in Toronto by 30% in its first 8 years.
+As chair of the Toronto Board of Health, Filion created the DineSafe eatery inspection and notification system which increased compliance with food safety regulations in Toronto restaurants from 42% to 90% and reduced cases of food-borne illnesses in Toronto by 30% in its first 8 years.
 He also championed the restaurant smoking ban.

 Toronto Parking Authority land purchase

 Executives from the Toronto Parking Authority and Giorgio Mammoliti pushed for a deal that would have had the city overpay by approximately $2.6 million for a piece of land in Mammoliti's ward, according to a report to Toronto City Council by law firm Torys LLP.
 The deal was days from being completed when it fell through largely due to pressure from Filion.
 Filion repeatedly questioned the cost of the purchase.
 He also accused Toronto Parking Authority executives of withholding information.
 According to the report Filion told the TPA's vice president of real estate, Maria Casista, "I'm calling the cops".
 Toronto's auditor general and the Ontario Provincial Police are currently (2018) investigating the land deal.